Gone Today - Gone For Good!

 NEVER Have Rat Problems Again

 Rats, Fire and Disease: The Brown Rat (Rattus norvegicus) is among the most common rodents found in the UK and the rodent you are most likely to encounter in your cellar, attic, cavity wall or even beneath your feet, under the floor boards.

 Rodents have a reputation for spreading disease and causing destruction to all manner of property, yet it is our own relationship with these clever creatures, honed over thousands of years that's responsible for their undeniable success.

 Dangers & Diseases Carried and Caused by Rats

-Love them or loath them, rats and their activities lead to human death.
+Love them or loathe them, rats and their activities lead to human death.
 Although brown rats are amazing creatures, and when domesticated make cuddly little pets, in the wild they carry dangerous germs.
 Rat damage often leads to house fires and flooded properties.

-Rat urine stains on ceilings, smears on kitchen counters and white goods and droppings under baths and kitchen counters all require remediation that can cost nothing more than some kitchen towel and spray.
-Unfortunately most remediation costs hundreds, and sometimes thousands!
+Rat urine stains on ceilings smears on kitchen counters and white goods and droppings under baths and kitchen counters all require remediation that can cost nothing more than some kitchen towel and spray.
+Unfortunately, most restoration costs hundreds, and sometimes thousands!

 Are You Insured For Damage Caused By Rodents?